neondatabase/website/content/docs/guides/hasura.md

 If you are migrating from Hasura with Heroku Postgres to Neon, refer to the [Import data from Heroku](/docs/import/import-from-heroku) guide for data import instructions.
 For general data import instructions, see [Import data from Postgres](/docs/import/import-from-postgres).

+## Maximum connections configuration

+In Neon, the maximum number of concurrent connections is defined according to the size of your compute instance.
+For example, a 0.25 vCPU compute in Neon supports 112 connections.
+The connection limit is higher with larger compute sizes (see [How to size])). and you can also enable connection pooling in Neon to support up to 10,000 concurrent connections.
+However, Hasura also has a connection limit

 <NeedHelp/>